-Information on family networks allows us to compare compliance behavior across generations.
-To establish an intergenerational causal effect in tax evasion, we use the father's distance-to-bracket (i.e., his probability of detection) to obtain exogenous variation in the father's compliance decision.
-Based on an instrumental variable (IV) approach we obtain a local average treatment effect that provides us with the effect of increased paternal tax evasion (because of a lower probability of detection) on the child's compliance.
-Thus, this estimate informs us about the spillover effects of a change in a conventional deterrence parameter for one generation on compliance by the next generation.
-We suggest interpreting the existence of such spillover effects as evidence in favor of tax morale.
-The identifying assumption is that the father's distance-to-bracket affects his child's compliance decision only through the channel of actual parental tax evasion behavior and is not correlated with any unobserved determinants of the child's tax evasion behavior.
-We demonstrate below that the distance-to-bracket is a highly idiosyncratic variable.
-For instance, we find no systematic relationship between any of the father's socioeconomic characteristics and his distance-to-bracket.
-We also find that the children of fathers with very different distances-to-bracket are observationally identical.
-Furthermore, we observe no evidence of individuals sorting or bunching around such bracket thresholds.
+Information on family networks for a subsample of commuters allows us to compare compliance behavior across two generations.
+For our estimation analysis we have a sample of more than 15,000 father-child pairs available.
+To establish an intergenerational causal effect in tax evasion, we use the father's distance to the next higher commuting distance bracket (henceforth distance-to-next-higher-bracket) to obtain exogenous variation in the father's compliance decision.
+Based on an instrumental variable (IV) approach we obtain a local average treatment effect that provides us with the effect of increased paternal tax evasion on the child's compliance.
+Thus, this estimate informs us about the spillover effects of a change in compliance for one generation on the evasion behavior of the next generation.
+The identifying assumption is that the father's distance-to-nexthigher-bracket affects his child's compliance decision only through the channel of actual parental tax evasion behavior and is not correlated with any unobserved determinants of the child's tax evasion behavior.
+This implies that we need to exclude parental sorting across the distance-to-next-higher-bracket, particularly with respect to characteristics that potentially affect children's compliance behavior, i.e. earnings.
+We also need to assume that children do not systematically sort into home or firm location depending on father's distance-to-next-higher-bracket.
+We demonstrate below that the distance-tonext-higher-bracket is a highly idiosyncratic variable.
+For instance, we find no systematic relationship between any of the father's observable socioeconomic characteristics and his distance-to-next-higher-bracket.
+We also find that the children of fathers with very different distances-to-next-higher-bracket are observationally identical.
+Furthermore, we observe no evidence of individuals sorting or bunching around bracket thresholds.

 This study contributes to the established literature on tax evasion (Andreoni et al., 1998; Slemrod and Yitzhaki, 2002; Slemrod, 2007).
 Most recently, the empirical branch of this literature was enhanced by a number of valuable field experiments, which brought the credibility revolution to the study of tax compliance (Slemrod and Weber, 2012).
 However, most designs relying on experimental methods do not allow researchers to observe the development of tax compliance over longer periods.
-By contrast, our setting enables us to track the compliance behavior of all Austrian taxpayers who commute to work over time.
+By contrast, our setting enables us to track the compliance behavior of Austrian taxpayers who commute to work over time.
 This setting provides a rare opportunity to gain novel insights into how compliance behavior is transmitted through the most important social network, namely the family.
-To the best of our knowledge, our study is the first to examine the intergenerational link in tax evasion behavior.5 Based on palatable assumptions, we are able to identify an intergenerational causal effect: for our population, which has an average share of tax cheaters of about 20 percent, we find that a cheating father increases the likelihood of the
+To the best of our knowledge, our study is the first to examine the intergenerational link in tax evasion behavior.5 Based on palatable assumptions, we are able to identify